What is a GIA laser inscription?

 GIA inscriptions are not the only number appearing on diamonds.
 Additional serial numbers accompany other types of diamond.
 At Serendipity Diamonds we specialise in being able to supply diamonds that are traceable back to the very mine from where they originated.

 The following image shows the “Canadamark” serial number that accompanies the diamond from rough to polished stone.
 Look closely and you can also see the GIA number reflected from the opposite girdle.
-Contact us if you are interested in sourcing a diamond with full traceability.
+Contact us if you would like us to source a diamond with traceability back to the mine.

 Please ask us about fully traceable CanadaMark diamonds available at Serendipity Diamonds.